 As a public resource, we invite researchers and artists to use our materials.
 Please make an appointment if you wish to consult materials in the Rinzler Archives.
 Let us know what materials and subjects you are interested in so we can determine if they are available, as some materials are stored offsite.

 Our listening and reading room is open to the public by appointment only.
-We have binders of photographs, slides, and contact sheets from the Smithsonian Folklife Festival, the Diana Davies Photograph Collection, and Robert C. Malone Photograph Collection, with finding aids available.
+We have binders of photographs, slides, and contact sheets from the Smithsonian Folklife Festival, the Diana Davies Photographs, and Robert C. Malone Photographs, with finding aids available.
 A small library of serials and monographs related to folklore, ethnomusicology, anthropology, musicology, and the music business is also available.
 Copies of manuscripts can be made depending on their preservation status, and use of our photocopy machine is free.

 Audio/visual materials can be used depending on the format and preservation status.
 We provide recording playback equipment, but a number of obsolete formats cannot be accessed.
 One-of-a-kind fragile recordings cannot be used without advance notice; archives staff will need to make a reference copy.
 We do not have transcripts for most of our holdings, nor do we have the resources to make audio or video copies for the public.